Exhibition "Atmospheres Surrounding the Ponds of the Dombes"

 These various birds are not evenly distributed in the ecological space of La Dombes, which can be subdivided into four main functional compartments: the woodlots, the crops associated with what remains of the hedgerow, the ponds, and the eutrophic environment of the villages.

-For our project dedicated to the birds of the Dombes, we chose to focus only on the birds of the ponds.
+For my project dedicated to the birds of the Dombes, I chose to focus only on the birds of the ponds.
 A humid environment, the ponds contain beautiful landscapes of reed beds, water flowers, and reflections on the surface of the water.
 These ponds are perfect cases that highlight the beauty of birds.
-We could not discover those same interesting sights anywhere else in the woods or in the high forests.
+I could not discover those same interesting sights anywhere else in the woods or in the high forests.

 The pond environment includes many species of birds: about fifty nidifies and many migrators, even if the quota fluctuates more than in other environments according to the seasons and years.
 On the pounds, it is possible to observe crested grebes, pygmy grebes and black-necked grebes.
 Ducks, geese, shelducks and swans can also be spotted.
 Eight species of herons, like grey heron, purple heron, and little bittern, are common in this area.
 Eurasian coot, common moorhen, black-head gull and whiskered tern also call this pond home.